Changes as of April 11, 2014:

 Builders wishing to participate in the program must complete all required paperwork, which will be reviewed by county staff.
 The program is not intended to be a burdensome process for those who elect to participate.
 To help with the ease of certification, most of the process can be completed electronically.

-• Inform Planning and Zoning of your intent to earn the certificate when you apply for your building permit.
+• Inform Planning of your intent to earn the certificate when you apply for your building permit.

 • Submit your green building documentation as you work through the building permit and inspection process.
 Documentation for some required and voluntary techniques must be submitted five (5) business days PRIOR to picking up your building permit.
 Documentation for the remaining required and voluntary techniques must be submitted five (5) business days PRIOR to the final occupancy inspection.
 Please see the Green Building Certificate Program Builder Check-Off Sheet for details.